-A front panel jog wheel and an Active-Marrix Color LCD make up the Omnia 4.5AM Graphical User Interface.
-The display screen acts as both a "Menu Display", showing the menus, submenus and user-adjustable parameter settings and as the "Meter Display".
-It shows bargraph indications for the AGC and Limiter stages, as well as VU and sample-accurate peak indications of the Input and Output levels.
+A front panel jog-wheel and Active-Matrix Color LCD make up the Omnia-4.5fm Graphical User Interface.
+The screen acts as both the "Menu Display", showing the menus, submenus and user-adjustable parameter settings and as the "Meter Display".
+It shows bargraph indications for the AGC and Limiter stages, as well as VU and sample-accurate peak indications of the Input and Output Levels.